neeleengelmann/starter-academic-website/content/publication/Lying Morality 2022/index.md

 publication_types: ["6"]

 # Publication name and optional abbreviated publication name.
-publication: "From lying to perjury: Linguistic and legal perspectives onlies and other falsehoods (in press)"
+publication: "In L. Horn (Ed): From lying to perjury: Linguistic and legal perspectives onlies and other falsehoods.
+De Gruyter (in press)"
 publication_short: ""

 abstract: ""